Instagram Now Lets You Control Your Bully's Comments

 "Most of it seems to happen between people who know each other in real life ... and teenagers are often reluctant to report or block their peers who bully them online," Mosseri said in an interview last month with NPR's Audie Cornish.
 "The controls that we had before were insufficient."

 Teenagers told Mosseri and other Instagram researchers that they often didn't block bullies on the platform for two reasons.
-The first, that blocking a bully — something that the bully is aware of — can actually escalate the situation and result in more abuse on the platform or elsewhere.
+First, blocking a bully — something that the bully is aware of — can actually escalate the situation and result in more abuse on the platform or elsewhere.

 Here's the other reason: When you block a bully, you render yourself invisible, but at the same time you give up your ability to see what the bully is doing.
 To counter abuse, you often have to know what is happening.

 Instagram says Restrict addresses these concerns by taking a more nuanced approach.
-If someone is bullying you on the platform — posting mean comments on your photos or sending you offensive messages — the new feature allows you to restrict their actions.
+If someone is bullying you on the platform — posting mean comments on your photos or sending you offensive messages — the new feature allows you to restrict the person's actions.

 Once you've restricted a user, comments on your posts from that person require your approval.
 You can see the comment and so can the bully, but unless you choose to release it, no one else can.

-Messages from the restricted user will be sent to a separate inbox and you can choose whether or not you want to read them.
+Messages from the restricted user will be sent to a separate inbox, and you can choose whether or not you want to read them.
 If you do, the bully won't receive a read receipt.

-To restrict someone, you can swipe left on their comment, use the privacy tab in settings or go directly to the profile of the account you want to restrict.
+To restrict someone, you can swipe left on the person's comment, use the privacy tab in settings or go directly to the profile of the account you want to restrict.

 "You need as a target of bullying to see what the actor is actually doing," Mosseri said. "[Restrict] gives a target of bullying a bit more power over the experience."

-A lot of bullying happens on Instagram and Mosseri, who started as head of the platform a little over a year ago, says he is committed to changing that.
+A lot of bullying happens on Instagram, and Mosseri, who started as head of the platform a little over a year ago, says he is committed to changing that.

-"What we aspire to do — and this will take years, I want to be clear, is to lead the fight against online bullying," Mosseri said at Facebook's annual F8 developer conference last April.
+"What we aspire to do — and this will take years, I want to be clear — is to lead the fight against online bullying," Mosseri said at Facebook's annual F8 developers conference last April.

-In an interview with NPR's Audie Cornish, Mosseri discussed being bullied as a child.
+In an interview with NPR's Cornish, Mosseri discussed being bullied as a child.

 Technology